mayurpawar/heritage-lens/README.md

 **Heritage Lens** lets users discover artifacts from public datasets simply by describing them—just like you’d do when talking to a guide in a museum.
 It uses:

-- Semantic search via Vertex AI
+- Embedding via Vertex AI and semantic search via MongoDB vector search
 - Text search via MongoDB Atlas
 - A hybrid scoring mechanism to combine both